Joan Didion, famed American essayist and novelist, has died - KESQ

 “The White Album,” too, provided cutting insight into her home state, with its cooly removed yet searing depictions of West Coast counterculture, the Manson murders and the quick-shifting political landscape.
 The title essay was in 2013 named one of the 10 most important essays since 1950 by Publishers Weekly and begins with one of Didion’s best-known lines: “We tell ourselves stories in order to live.”

+“‘Year of Magical Thinking’ was the first book I can recall picking up to read with the intention of trying to understand grief,” said poet and writer Saeed Jones, in a tribute to Didion on Twitter.
+“It was so foreign to me then; it felt like Joan Didion (also foreign to me then) was explaining that my life bordered a country I hadn’t realized existed.”

-Within two years of her husband’s death, Quintana Roo Dunne died at 39, after years of illnesses and injuries.
+Within two years of Didion’s husband’s death, her daughter died at 39 after years of illnesses and injuries.
 Didion chronicled her experience with grief once more in 2011’s “Blue Nights,” in which she also questioned her weaknesses as a mother.

-Among the many awards Didion won were the National Book Foundation’s Medal of Distinguished Contribution to American Letters in 2007; the American Academy of Arts and Letters Gold Medal in Belles Letters and Criticism in 2005; and the National Medal of Arts and Humanities awarded to her by former President Barack Obama in 2013, according to a statement.
+In 2017, she reflected on her career and personal losses in the Netflix documentary “The Center Will not Hold,” directed by her nephew Griffin Dune.
+In it, she described how writing has always been a tool for her, saying, “I have always found that if I examine something, it’s less scary.”

+In a tribute to Didion, her publisher A. A. Knopf posted on Instagram Didion’s musings on mortality from “The Year of Magical Thinking.”

 The-CNN-Wire

-Note: This story has been updated with additional details about Didion’s life and reaction to her death.